Inferring the Dynamics of the State Evolution During Quantum Annealing: Experiments

 \subsection{Energy evolution for the Maximum Clique problem}

-We are interested in peering into the anneal process not only for arbitrary (unstructured) Ising problems that conform to the Chimera topology, but also for ones that correspond to classic NP-hard problems.
-An important feature of such problems is that they should, before annealing, be minor-embedded in the Chimera graph, which means they have chains, sets of strongly coupled physical qubits, corresponding to a logical qubit.
-Chained problems are believed to have a different behavior (are generally more difficult for quantum annealing) compared to the unchained ones.
-To this end, we select an important NP-hard problem, the Maximum Clique problem \cite{Lucas2014}, for analyzing with our slicing method.
+We are interested in peering into the anneal process not only for arbitrary (unstructured) Ising problems that conform to the Chimera topology, but also aim to apply the slicing approach to chained problems of practical importance.
+An important feature of such problems is that they require, before annealing, a minor-embedding onto the Chimera graph, which means they have chains (sets of strongly coupled physical qubits) corresponding to a logical qubit.
+Chained problems are believed to have a different behavior (i.e., more difficult for quantum annealing) compared to the unchained ones.
+We select an important NP-hard problem, the Maximum Clique problem \cite{Lucas2014}, to analyze with our slicing method.
 Since the QUBO for the Maximum Clique problem is of a special form, we employ a modification of Algorithm~\ref{algo:genetic} for the optimization, using $200$ generations.
 In particular, we start with an initial population of Maximum Clique QUBOs, and every time a crossover or mutation step is performed, we directly work on the edges of the graph for which the Maximum Clique problem is computed.
 This ensures that, after crossover and mutation, the population of QUBOs continues to contain only those QUBOs that actually correspond to a Maximum Clique problem.
-In this way, we can find a QUBO of type \eqref{eq:hamiltonian} that corresponds to an actual Maximum Clique problem, while also ensuring a large difference between the energies for 1 $\mu$s and 1000 $\mu$s anneals, thereby reducing the distortion caused by quenching.
+In this way, we can find a QUBO of the type of eq.~\eqref{eq:hamiltonian} that corresponds to an actual Maximum Clique problem, while also ensuring a large difference between the energies for 1 microsecond and 1000 microsecond anneals, thereby reducing the distortion caused by quenching.

 To sample initial graphs $G=(V,E)$ for which the Maximum Clique problem is solved, we draw random graphs with $|V|=65$ vertices and a density (edge probability) that is uniformly sampled in $[0.2,0.8]$.
 When embedding the resulting Maximum Clique QUBOs, we employ a fixed chain strength of $2$.
 When running the genetic algorithm, we employ the default choices of Section~\ref{sec:GA_parameter_choice}, apart from setting $p_\text{mut}=0.01$ due to the fact that we have a smaller number of parameters in this setting.